One of the things the UNCRC does is to make it clear that human rights apply to children and young people as much they do to adults.

 Children and young people don’t have as much power as adults: they can’t vote, and they don’t have as much money.
 But Article 12 says they still have the human right to have opinions and for these opinions to be heard and taken seriously.

-It says that the opinions of children and young people should be considered when people make decisions about things that involve them, and that these opinions they shouldn’t be dismissed out of hand on the grounds of age.
-It also says children and young people should be given the information they need to make good decisions.
+It says that the opinions of children and young people should be considered when people make decisions about things that involve them.
+Their opinions shouldn’t be dismissed out of hand on the grounds of age, but taken seriously with their evolving capacities taken into account.
+Article 12 also says children and young people should be given the information they need to make good decisions.

 Being able to speak up

 Article 12 is also concerned with making sure children and young people feel able to express their opinions.
 It says that they shouldn’t feel their opinions will be dismissed or regarded as invalid because of their age.
 It also says that children and young people need to know about this right so that they can exercise it, and that adults need to know about this right so they don’t dismiss it out of hand.

 As well as this, children and young people should be able to complain about any aspect of their lives as easily as adults can.
 They should have ways to complain about those in a position of power over them – such as parents, guardians or teachers – without an adult knowing, and complaints procedures should be easy for them to access.